Psalms For Life

 Now, subdue your enemies on every side!

-3 Your people will willingly rally to battle
+3 Your people will freely rally to battle

 on the day you assemble your forces